rcekan/gworld/README.md

 # gworld
 Rust library for genetic algorithms

-## Usage tips
+## Usage notes
 - [world.rs](./src/world.rs) defines the primary objects/traits.

 - World contains 1 environment and many creatures, which you will define via the Environs and Creature traits.

 - When setting the config, a "functional" chromosome is defined as a collection of genes that describe a full path from input to output.
-Ultimately, the idea is that breeding algorithms may be enhanced by mating organisms with similar chromosomal makeup.
+It is coupled with mutation rate at the moment, and keeping `use_chromo` set to `true` will reduce mutation rate.

 ## Example